asyncapi/website/pages/blog/2023-june-docs-report.md

 To get started as a Docs contributor:
 1. Familiarize yourself with our [project's Contribution Guide](https://github.com/asyncapi/community/blob/master/CONTRIBUTING.md) and our [Code of Conduct](https://github.com/asyncapi/.github/blob/master/CODE_OF_CONDUCT.md).
 2. Head over to our Docs GH Board [here](https://github.com/orgs/asyncapi/projects/12).
 3. Pick an issue you would like to contribute to and leave a comment introducing yourself.
-This is also the perfect place to leave any questions you June have on how to get started.
+This is also the perfect place to leave any questions you may have on how to get started.
 4. If there is no work done in that Docs issue yet, feel free to open a PR and get started!
+5. Send me a DM in Slack!

 #### Tag me in your AsyncAPI Doc PRs
 Do you have a documentation contributor question and you're wondering how to tag me into a GitHub discussion or PR?
 Never fear!